ethantkoenig/lotsoffiles2/bible/other/sulfur.md

 ## Definition: ##

-Sulfur is a yellow-colored substance that becomes a burning liquid when it is set on fire.
+Sulfur is a yellow substance that becomes a burning liquid when it is set on fire.

 * Sulfur also has a very strong smell that is like the odor of rotten eggs.
 * In the Bible, burning sulfur is a symbol of God's judgment on ungodly and rebellious people.